Bare Tree Media and TikTok Expand AR Partnership

 About TikTok

 TikTok is the leading destination for short-form mobile video.
-Our mission is to inspire creativity and bring joy.
-TikTok has global offices including Los Angeles, Mountain View, New York, London, Paris, Berlin, Dubai, Mumbai, Singapore, Jakarta, Seoul, and Tokyo. www.tiktok.com.
+Their mission is to inspire creativity and bring joy.
+TikTok has global offices including Los Angeles, Mountain View, New York, London, Paris, Berlin, Dubai, Mumbai, Singapore, Jakarta, Seoul, and Tokyo.
+For more information, please visit www.tiktok.com.

 The Best of Snap Summit 2020